Human Resources

 Livestorm helps teams collaborate and deliver memorable live or on-demand video experiences.

-You can’t have an efficient, consistent round of virtual interviews if you’re not using the right video conferencing platform.
+You can’t have an efficient, consistent round of virtual interviews if you’re not using the right online meeting platform.
 You should be able to set up and start calls without any hassle, and interviewees shouldn’t have any problems joining a call.

-Interviewees need a reliable internet connection or you could have an interrupted call with lag or frozen images.
-There’s not much you can do about this as an interviewer and it could mean you have to reschedule.
+Both interviewees and hiring managers need a reliable internet connection.
+Otherwise, you could have an interrupted call with lag or frozen images.
+If the call results in connectivity issues, you may have to reschedule.

-Interviewees sometimes struggle to find a quiet space if they’re attending a virtual interview from home, and this can affect their ability to perform well during your call.
+Interviewees sometimes struggle to find a quiet space if they’re attending a virtual interview from home.
+This can affect their ability to perform well during your call.
 Also, it could affect your ability to fully assess the candidate.

 You can’t give candidates a feel for your working environment when you're working remotely in the same way as with an in-person interview.